-The prophet Malachi closed out the Old Testament with both a promise and a warning from God.
-Afterwards, there would be no further scriptural word from heaven until the coming of Christ four centuries later.
+The prophet Malachi closes out the Old Testament with both a promise and a warning, both given to him as a final message from God.
+After Malachi, there would be no further scriptural word from heaven in the Bible until the time of Christ’s birth, four centuries later.

 Before the coming of the great and dreadful day of the Lord.